bitrix24/b24restdocs/api-reference/crm/status/crm-status-list.md

 crm.status.list()
 ```

-The method returns a list of directory items based on the filter.
+The method returns a list of directory items by filter.
 It is an implementation of the list method for directory items.
 Please note that in this implementation, the "select" and "navigation" parameters are not supported.

 ## Parameters